 If you’re looking for a smaller, more family-oriented beach, head over to Port Stanley’s Little Beach.
 This secluded haven features 185 metres of sandy shore and shallow water protected by a berm.
 Great for the little ones.
 Parking and port-a-potty bathrooms are available.

 Savoury Good Cooking

-Looking for a great place to eat for breakfast, lunch, a quick snack or exquisite supper.
-There are plenty of good places in Port Stanley.
+Looking for a great place to eat.
+Be it for breakfast, lunch, a quick snack or exquisite supper, there are plenty of excellent choices in Port Stanley.
 For a quick breakfast or light lunch, I highly recommended That Breakfast Place on Bridge Street.
 The selection is reasonable, and the food is good, quick, and well-priced.

 That Breakfast Place

 For something a little more upscale, try the Windjammer Inn B&B. Having stayed here, I can attest that the food is beautifully presented and delicious.
 The Fisher’s Breakfast from their brunch menu features perfect scrambled eggs with chives, herbed home fries and ancient grains toast and cornmeal-crusted perch.
 You won’t go hungry.

 For a quick afternoon bite to eat, Main Street Taqueria, on Main Street of course, serves authentic Mexican style food.
 Besides great food, the owner is friendly and welcoming.